Current and recent service

 Please consider submitting your work to these venues.

 PLDI artifact evaluation (April 2015) The tools associated with our PLDI papers were accepted by the PLDI Artifact Evaluation Committee.
-Check out the camera-ready version of our Many-Core Compiler Fuzzing paper.
+Check out the camera-ready versions of our Many-Core Compiler Fuzzing paper and our paper on Asynchronous Programming, Analysis and Testing with State Machines.

 Intensive research project funded by GCHQ (February 2015) The Multicore Programming Group has been awarded a £36,000 grant from GCHQ to fund a seven week intensive project entitled Detecting Vulnerabilities in Compilers for a Massively Parallel Language, which will allow me and two members of my group to extend the OpenCL compiler testing work associated with our upcoming PLDI paper.